Horse Barn Tour

 Sally Henry – Trainer at Blue Skies, Sally started with us in the beginning and knows the ins and outs of the horses and the barn, and is focused on delivering a first class riding experience for our show team.
 In addition to student lessons, she is our horse trainer as well that will ensure your lesson and show experience is the best it can be.

-Emily Hartung – Trainer at Blue Skies, Emily works with a number of our beginning to intermediate riders.
+Scot Thompson – Trainer at Blue Skies, Scot works with a number of our beginning to intermediate riders, and works side-by-side with Sally to grow the students.

 Allison Hyde – The daily barn manager and care taker of the horses, she came to us from MacNairs Country Acres – one of our daughters favorite barns.